jlarmstrongiv/create-vercel-http-server-handler/README.md

 ### Footnotes

-† Please note that serverless in general does not scale well when directly connecting to a database like MongoDB or PostgresQL, as they have limited connection pools that are used up when many lambdas are spun up.
+† Please note that serverless in general does not scale well when directly connecting to a database like MongoDB or PostgreSQL, as they have limited connection pools that are used up when many lambdas are spun up.
 Similar concerns can be said about realtime web sockets.
 You should probably avoid serverless in these use cases.
 Instead, take a look at alternative scalable hosting solutions like [Google App Engine](https://cloud.google.com/appengine) with [cluster](https://www.npmjs.com/package/cluster).

 ## Thank you